chinesedfan/You-Dont-Know-Axios/README.md

 })
 ```

+#### Why was't `timeout` fired at the right time?

+axios supports `timeout` by underlayer APIs, XMLHttpRequest's [timeout event](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/timeout_event) and [request.setTimeout](https://nodejs.org/api/http.html#http_request_settimeout_timeout_callback) in Node.js.
+You may face browser compatibilities problems or Node.js environments problems.

+If you set `timeout` to a small value, i.e. 1 or 2, make sure it doesn't conflict with Javascript's [event loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop).

+Now axios doesn't have a convenient way to validate a timeout error, except for finding special patterns in the error message.
+And `timeoutErrorMessage` is browser only yet.

+Someone wishes other types of timeout.
+Looks like [got](https://github.com/sindresorhus/got#timeout) provides them very well.

 #### Do you use the right `adapter`?

 For enviroments like Electron or Jest, both XMLHttpRequest and process are existed in the global context. axios may not select the right `adapter` as you want.